 One of the more egregious offenders is Windows error code 0x80004005.
 This error generally pops up during as failed attempt to use a shared resource over the network such as a shared network hard drive.
 The usual syntax for this error is generally something along the lines of “Windows cannot access \\Computer1, Check the spelling… Error code 0x80004005 Unspecified error.”
 This super-helpful message popping up on someone’s screen tells them basically nothing,

 In this article, I will explain how to diagnose and troubleshoot the underlying problems that it might represent.

 Fix the Windows cannot access computer error

-First’ let’s disable IPv6.
-You don’t need it yet anyway unless you’re running an IPv6 network.
+One fix is to disable your computer’s IPv6 protocol.
+You don’t need IPv6 right now anyway unless you’re running an IPv6 network.